Yiran-Huang/MCOA-results/README.md

 # MCOA-results
 Code of MCOA.
 Some MCOAs.

-A simple introduction to files and folders.
+Simple introduction to files and folders.

+Packages "ggplot2", "gridExtra", "glmnet" are used.
+Sources install_packages.R to check whether they are installed.
+If not, the program will automatically install the packages.

 algorithm_on_maximin.R, COA_construct.R, functions.R are three core files.
 -------------------------------------------------------------------